mattermost/docs/source/deploy/build-custom-mobile-apps.rst

 .. note::

    - A Mattermost Enterprise subscription plan (or a legacy Enterprise Edition license) is required to request assistance or troubleshooting help from `Mattermost Customer Support <https://mattermost.com/support/>`__ when building and deploying custom mobile apps.
 Customers on other Mattermost subscription plans can develop and deploy custom mobile apps, but can't request technical support assistance through Mattermost Customer Support.
-   - With the release of Mattermost mobile app v2.0, :ref:`mobile app v1.55 becomes the official extended support mobile release <upgrade/extended-support-release:mobile app v1 55 1 extended support release esr>`, and will be supported for an extended timeframe.
+   - With the release of Mattermost mobile app v2.0, mobile app v1.55 becomes the official :doc:`extended support mobile release </upgrade/extended-support-release>`, and will be supported for an extended timeframe.

 Deployment options
 ------------------